Mark-MDO47/RingTheBell/README.md

   - I tend to forget to hook up some of the power and ground connections if I use the standard schematic methods instead of showing the wire.

 Notes
-- I did not show a switch/button for the ESP32 OTA control signal since the code is configured to automatically prepare that without input.
+- I did not show a switch/button for the ESP32 OTA control signal since the code is configured to automatically prepare that without input
 - I am using resistors to drop the voltage from YX5200 5V to ESP32 3.3V (to avoid damage to ESP32)
-- The 1K resistor in the path to the YX5200 RX line prevents coupling of digital noise into the sound output.
+- The 1K resistor in the path to the YX5200 RX line prevents coupling of digital noise into the sound output
 - I did not include external power for these prototype designs; I assume they will be powered from the USB
 - I have a reliable version for Nano/Uno and for ESP32, plus two ESP32 variations that do now work reliably